 Objective means to deal with facts or objects, not with the thoughts and feelings of the speaker, writer, painter, etc. It means to be impersonal, like a science.
 As it deals with dates, it is indeed factual, but the very nature of a telling a story which history involves, makes it more subjective than objective.
-Even in universities the way history is classes as a humanity rather than a social science, alludes to its more interpretive nature.
+Even in universities the way history classes as a human rather than social science alludes to its more interpretive nature.
 Although as was mentioned in class there is a move towards social science history, popular history as most people know it and was educated by it is classed in the humanities.

-Theory is a storytelling that explains things – it is not factual or objective.
+A theory is a storytelling that explains things – it is not factual or objective.
 Even in Dahl as he encourages the historian to use theory as a scientist uses hypotheses for one’s own work, there are still possibilities and alternatives in the discussion of the events disclosed.

 Inglis highlights the point of theorizing that is important to the objectivity or factual nature of media history.
-It is an attempt to create an objective truth, but is indeed a way of storytelling.
+It is an attempt to create an objective truth but is indeed a way of storytelling.
 Inglis concludes that media history is a telling of a story – what is the temptation to make a story more interesting by the storyteller, in logic, observation, deduction and so forth – brought about by writing and reading is a question raised by Inglis.
 Inglis mentions Walter Benjamin and something he has written called “The Storyteller.”
 He wrote this sometime in the 1930s and states “the art of storytelling is coming to an end” (83).
 I would disagree with this.
 There is a tendency towards being an alarmist.
-The nature of storytelling has bloomed since the 1930s many more voices of colour have had a chance to tell their historical stories.
-Certainly the art of storytelling is not coming to an end, but has had many new beginnings.
+The nature of storytelling has bloomed since the 1930s much more voices of colour have had a chance to tell their historical stories.
+Certainly, the art of storytelling is not coming to an end but has had many new beginnings.

-Media history is not objective, or history in general as it is more popularly known, and it should not be expected to be.
-Essentially the historian, or storyteller, gets facts with dates, but much of the rest is an interpretation of events, an attempt of chronology that in some cases can be difficult to prove.
+Media history is not objective or history in general as it is more popularly known, and it should not be expected to be.
+Essentially the historian, or storyteller, get facts with dates, but much of the rest is an interpretation of events, an attempt of chronology that in some cases can be difficult to prove.
 Reading as much history as possible, from different perspectives, may indeed bring about some semblance of the truth.

 Communication Technologies Should Not be the Focus of History:

-Dahl says what historians tend to do is to write particular histories of particular media, and nearly always prefer to do so within the frameworks of particular national states as well.
+Dahl says what historians tend to do is to write particular histories of particular media and nearly always prefer to do so within the frameworks of particular nation states as well.
 Media history or communication history has a lot to do with technology, and there is a tendency for it to be concentration on that technology.
 Everything from oral storytelling to the multimedia environment with DVDs that we live in today is the gamut of communication technologies that exist.
 Although these technologies are important to understanding media history, they should not be the focus of history.
 There are other elements as well.

 Inglis points out that is monomaniacal to provide one notion of a theory in the babble of radio and television and the communication technologies of these times.
 Inglis notes “my potted history shows that books changed the mind of Europe in the space of a century” (15).